WPCO (South Carolina)

-WPCO (1230 AM, "94.9 The Palm") was a radio station in Columbia, South Carolina.
+WPCO (1230 AM, "1230AM The Palm") was a radio station in Columbia, South Carolina.
 Last owned by Alpha Media, it broadcast an adult album alternative (AAA) format.
 Its studios were on Pineview Road in Columbia, with a transmitter tower located near Bicentennial Park along the Congaree River in downtown Columbia.
+It was also heard on FM translator W235CH at 94.9 MHz, using the translator's dial position as its moniker, "94.9 The Palm".
+(South Carolina is known as the Palmetto State.)